LouSens/Handwritten-Digit-Recognition/README.md

 ## Individual Work and Contributions
 I single-handedly managed all aspects of the project, including:
-- **Model Development and Training:** Designed and implemented the machine learning model from scratch, ensuring it met the required performance standards.
+- **Model Development and Training**: Designed and implemented the machine learning model from scratch, ensuring it met the required performance standards.
-- **GUI Design and Implementation:** Developed a fully functional and user-friendly graphical interface to interact with the model.
+- **GUI Design and Implementation**: Developed a fully functional and user-friendly graphical interface to interact with the model.
-- **Code Optimization and Debugging:** Improved the efficiency of the codebase and rigorously debugged every module to guarantee smooth execution.
+- **Code Optimization and Debugging**: Improved the efficiency of the codebase and rigorously debugged every module to guarantee smooth execution.
-- **Documentation and Reporting:** Authored comprehensive documentation and detailed reports to explain the methodology, usage, and outcomes of the project.
+- **Documentation and Reporting**: Authored comprehensive documentation and detailed reports to explain the methodology, usage, and outcomes of the project.

 Every element of this project reflects my personal effort, commitment, and expertise in delivering a robust solution.

 ## Acknowledgments
 This project was inspired by the MNIST digit recognition challenge.